AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-4/07/page02.md

    >**Note**:  This will open the Azure Machine Learning Designer interface where you can  begin creating your machine learning pipeline by dragging and dropping components.

-1. Once the **Designer** page is loaded, make sure that you’re on the Classic prebuilt tab under the “New pipeline” section.
+1. Once the **Designer** page is loaded, make sure that you’re on the Classic prebuilt tab under the New pipeline section.
 From here, click on the box with a plus sign that says, **Create a new pipeline using classic prebuilt components**.

     ![](../images/lab01-image6.png)